The 2016 Tennessee State Sales Tax

 Tennessee does not exempt any types of purchase from the state sales tax.
 Groceries is subject to special sales tax rates under Tennessee law.
 In most states, necessities such as groceries, clothes, and drugs are exempted from the sales tax or charged at a lower sales tax rate.

 Some items may not be eligible for these reduced sales tax rates, such as expensive clothing, unhealthy food or drinks like soda, and certain non-essential pharmaceuticals.
+Unlike many states, Tennessee treats both candy and soda as groceries for sales tax purposes.
 Other items including gasoline, alcohol, and cigarettes are subject to various Tennessee excise taxes in addition to the sales tax.

 In some states, items like alcohol and prepared food (including restaurant meals and some premade supermarket items) are charged at a higher sales tax rate.
 The TN sales tax applicable to the sale of cars, boats, and real estate sales may also vary by jurisdiction.
 Tennessee's sales tax rates for commonly exempted items are as follows: